 While working on the project in the Middle East recently the RISK-ACADEMY team came up with what looks like the best risk identification template I’ve seen in a long time.
 This is what a good risk register should look like, if there was ever a need for one.
+By the way, there isn’t a need for a risk register, but’s a separate article.

 Here are the reasons what makes this template awesome: